WICG/explicit-javascript-compile-hints-file-based/README.md

 The payload would describe the function positions of the functions to be eagerly compiled.
 Designing a suitable payload format is non-trivial.

 We'd also need to make sure that web development toolchains can generate the per-function data and incorporate it in an automatic fashion.
-For finding the functions, we suggest a profile-guided optimization (PGO) approach: first running the web page and logging which functions were called, and generating the per-function annotation based on the data.
+For finding the functions, we suggest a profile-guided optimization (PGO) approach: launching a web server, loading the website and logging which functions were called, and generating the per-function annotation based on the data.
 This area needs more experimentation.

 We'd like to keep this alternative as a future extension, and propose the per-file magic comment solution first.